 In addition to our policy framework and contractual controls, the nature of our business and our focus on quality mean we have oversight over many of our suppliers' factories around the world.
 Prior to every shipment of our goods leaving a supplier's factory, a member of our quality team visits the factory to inspect the finished goods as well as the production process on the factory floor.
 For the suppliers that make up 88% by value of our purchases, this means a visit at least once per week.
 While these inspections are primarily used to ensure the consistency and quality of our products, our quality control team are briefed to identify and report concerns around modern slavery or poor labour practices back to our head of procurement.
-Over the last reporting period, we commenced a process to train our quality team to become Sustainability auditors, and ensure that during their quality audits, they are also following up on the non-conformances detailed in the current 3rd party audit conducted at the supplier's premises and report back on these to management team, following an inspection.
-This process will continue in this reporting period as well.
+We also commenced a process to train our quality team to become Sustainability auditors, and ensure that during their quality audits, they are also following up on the non-conformances detailed in the current 3rd party audit conducted at the supplier's premises and report back on these to management team, following an inspection.
+This process will be incorporated into our inspection procedures during this reporting period.

 Recognising the limitations of this approach in isolation, we also utilise independent third-party social audits to provide additional insight into the labour conditions within our supply chain.
-All our critical suppliers, who make up approximately 80 per cent of our supplier universe are regularly audited against the BSCI and SMETA audit frameworks.
-While these reports are currently evaluated by the Head of Procurement, we are now in the process of recruiting a Sustainability Officer, for whom this will be their main accountability across our group, including collaborating directly with our suppliers to monitor and improve their performance against social standards.
+All our critical suppliers, who make up approximately 80 per cent of our supplier universe are regularly audited against the BSCI, SA8000 or SMETA audit frameworks.
+While these reports are currently evaluated by the Heads of Procurement, our aim is to employ a Sustainability Officer, for whom this will be their main accountability across our group, including collaborating directly with our suppliers to monitor and improve their performance against social standards.
 We expect this appointment to be made in the next reporting period.